 Did you hear what I said?

-Pumpkin date energy balls are the perfect grab-and-go snack that everyone can enjoy.
+These no bake pumpkin bites are the perfect grab-and-go snack that everyone can enjoy.
 (This is not one of those recipes that your kids will complain about eating either.)

 Pumpkin, dates, and the Himalayan salt are filled with fiber, natural sugars, and trace minerals, respectfully, to give your body the energy it needs, especially when it comes to making it past that midday slump.